pkdc/thymynd/README.md

 # thymynd
 Thymynd - Making Quality Decision, for one and all.

-A mobile responsive website built for the thymynd project.
+A mobile responsive website built for the my friend's project.
 It was hosted on hostinger hosting platform for one year, with the url https://thymynd.website
 Now discontinued.

 Built from scratch by David Choy, designed mainly by Monique Ho.